Are Heating Pads Safe and Effective?

 How Do Heating Pads Work?

 Heating pads work like any other electrical appliance inside your house.
 They generate an electromagnetic field (EMF) lines to function.
-These are invisible lines that are found around electrical appliances, electrical wiring, and power cords.
+These are invisible to the eye but are generated from electrical appliances, electrical wiring, and power cords.

 Once you turn the heating pad on, the EMF generates and dissipates heat.
 The heat goes through a few centimeters into your tissues, and this works to trigger knots to get rid of the pain.